Slava12233/PydanticAgent/README.md

 Once you've added documents to your knowledge base, the bot will automatically use this information to enhance its responses when you ask questions related to the content of your documents.

+## 🏪 WooCommerce Integration

+The bot includes a comprehensive WooCommerce integration that allows you to manage your online store directly from Telegram.

+### Features

+- View and manage products
+- View and manage orders
+- Check store statistics
+- Create new products with AI assistance
+- Respond to customer inquiries
+- Manage categories

+### Performance Optimization

+The WooCommerce integration includes a caching mechanism that significantly improves performance:

+- **API Request Caching**: Frequently accessed data like categories and products are cached to reduce API calls
+- **Configurable Cache TTL**: Set how long data should be cached before refreshing
+- **Automatic Cache Invalidation**: Cache is automatically cleared when data is modified
+- **Performance Monitoring**: Built-in tools to measure and compare performance with and without caching

+### Using the WooCommerce Dashboard

+1. Send the `/store` command to the bot
+2. Select the desired operation from the menu
+3. Follow the prompts to complete the operation

 ## 🧩 Project Structure

 The project follows a modular architecture: